btcpayserver/blog/blog/_posts/btcpay-server-1-3-0.md

 ## LNURL and Lightning Addresses ⚡

-Lightning Network ecosystem moves *lightning* fast, and we're trying to bring you all of the latest bleeding-edge improvements.
-We're happy to introduce the support for `LNURL` and `Lightning addresses`!
+The Lightning Network ecosystem moves *lightning* fast, and we're trying to bring you all of the latest bleeding-edge improvements.
+We're happy to introduce support for `LNURL` and `Lightning addresses`!

 ### LNURL-Pay 🔥

-LNURL is a Lightning network protocol that improves payments user-experience.
-While the protocol introduces several flows, our focus in this release is on the **LNURL-Pay**.
+[LNURL](https://github.com/fiatjaf/lnurl-rfc) is a Lightning network protocol that improves the payments user-experience.
+While the protocol introduces several flows, our focus in this release is on **LNURL-Pay**.

-Upon enabling this feature in your Lightning Payment method, a user can now pay the invoice using LNURL-Pay compatible wallet.
+Upon enabling this feature in your Lightning Payment method, a user can now pay the invoice using a LNURL-Pay compatible wallet.

-This adds a few nice additions on top of BTCPay Server invoices, such as the ability to use topup invoice (invoice without the pre-defined amount) add the ability to leave comments when making a payment.
-If you're accepting tips or donations, you can now see comments your donors left to you in your invoice settings.
+This adds a few nice additions on top of BTCPay Server invoices, such as the ability to use topup invoices (invoice without the pre-defined amount) with lightning, and the ability to leave comments when making a payment.
+If you're accepting tips or donations, you can now enable this feature and see comments your donors left you in your invoice settings.

 ![BTCPay 1.3.0 LNURL](/images/1.3.0-LNURLcomment.png)